-Asylum seekers and beneficiaries of international protection must enrol in the National Health Service.1 They enjoy equal treatment and full equality of rights and obligations with Italian citizens regarding the mandatory contributory assistance provided by the National Health Service in Italy.
+Asylum seekers and beneficiaries of international protection are required to register with the National Health Service.
+They enjoy equal treatment and full equality of rights and obligations with Italian citizens regarding the mandatory contributory assistance provided by the National Health Service in Italy.

-There is no distinction between asylum seekers benefitting from material reception conditions and those who are out of the reception system, since all asylum seekers benefit of the National Health System.
+There is no distinction between asylum seekers benefitting from material reception conditions and those who are out of the reception system, since all asylum seekers benefit from the National Health System.

-The right to medical assistance is acquired at the moment of the registration of the asylum request but very often the exercise of this fundamental right is hindered and severely delayed, depending upon the attribution of the tax code, assigned by Questuras when formalising the asylum application.
-This means that it reflects the delay in proceeding to “C3”, in some territories corresponding even to several months (see section on Registration).
+The right to medical assistance is acquired at the moment of the lodging of the asylum application.
+However, very often the exercise of this fundamental right is hindered and severely delayed, depending upon the attribution of the tax code assigned by Questure when lodging the asylum application.
+This means that it reflects the delay in lodging the asylum claim, which corresponds to several months in certain regions (see Registration).

-Pending enrollment, asylum seekers only have access to sanitary treatments ensured by Article 35 of the Consolidated Act on Immigration (TUI) to irregular migrants: they have access to emergency care and essential treatments and they benefit from preventive medical treatment programmes aimed at safeguarding individual and collective health.2
+Pending enrolment, asylum seekers only have access to medical treatment ensured by Article 35 TUI to irregular migrants: they have access to emergency care and essential treatments and they benefit from preventive medical treatment programmes aimed at safeguarding individual and public health.

-Asylum seekers have to register with the national sanitary service in the offices of the health board (ASL) competent for the place they declare to have a domicile.4 Once registered, they are provided with the European Health Insurance Card, tessera sanitaria (TEAM), whose validity is related to the one of the permit of stay.
+Asylum seekers have to register with the national sanitary service in the offices of the Local Health Board (Azienda sanitaria locale, ASL) competent for the place they declare to have a domicile.
+Once registered, they are provided with the European Health Insurance Card (Tessera europea di assicurazione malattia, TEAM), whose validity is related to the one of the permits of stay.
 Registration entitles the asylum seeker to the following health services:

-Midwifery and gynaecological visits at the “family counselling” (“consultorio familiare”) to which access is direct and does not require doctors’ request; and
+- Midwifery and gynaecological visits at the “family planning” (consultorio familiare) to which access is direct and does not require doctors’ request; and

-The right to medical assistance should not expire in the process of the renewal of the permit of stay,5 however in practice, asylum seekers with an expired permit of stay have no guarantee of access to non-urgent sanitary treatments for a significant length of time due to the bureaucratic delays in the renewal procedure.
-This also means that where asylum seekers do not have a domicile to renew their permit of stay, for example because their accommodation right has been revoked, they cannot renew the health card.
+The right to medical assistance should not expire in the process of the renewal of the permit of stay.
+In practice, however, asylum seekers with an expired permit of stay have no guarantee of access to non-urgent sanitary treatments for a significant length of time due to the bureaucratic delays in the renewal procedure.
+This also means that where asylum seekers do not have a domicile to renew their permit of stay, for example if reception conditions were withdrawn, they cannot renew the health card.

-Medical assistance is extended to each regularly resident family member under the applicant’s care in Italy and is recognised for new-born babies of parents registered with the National Health System.6
+Medical assistance is extended to each regularly resident family member under the applicant’s care in Italy and is recognised for new-born babies of parents registered with the National Health System.

-Regarding the effective enjoyment of health services by asylum seekers and refugees, it is worth noting that there is a general misinformation and a lack of specific training on international protection among medical operators.7 In addition, medical operators are not specifically trained on the diseases typically affecting asylum seekers and refugees, which may be very different from the diseases affecting Italian population.8
+Regarding the effective enjoyment of health services by asylum seekers and refugees, it is worth noting that there is a general misinformation and a lack of specific training on international protection among medical operators.
+In addition, medical operators are not specifically trained on the diseases typically affecting asylum seekers and refugees, which may be very different from the diseases affecting the Italian population.

 One of the most relevant obstacles to access health services is the language barrier.
-Usually medical operators only speak Italian and there are no cultural mediators or interpreters who could facilitate the mutual understanding between operator and patient.9 Therefore asylum seekers and refugees often do not address their general doctor and go to the hospital only when their disease gets worse.
-These problems are worsening because of the severe conditions of the accommodation centres and, as highlighted by MSF in the report Fuoricampo published on March 2016 of the informal accommodation in the metropolitan areas.10
+Usually medical operators only speak Italian and there are no cultural mediators or interpreters who could facilitate the mutual understanding between operator and patient.
+Therefore asylum seekers and refugees often do not address their general doctor and go to the hospital only when their disease gets worse.
+These problems are worsening due to the adverse conditions of some accommodation centres and of informal settlements (see conditions in makeshift camps).

 Contribution to health care costs

-In all regions, the exemption is valid for the period of time in which applicants are unable to work, corresponding by law to 2 months from the submission of the asylum application (see Access to the Labour Market).
-During this period they are assimilated to unemployed people and granted with the same exemption code.
+In all regions, the exemption is valid for the period of time in which applicants are unable to work, corresponding by law to 2 months from the lodging of the asylum application (see Access to the Labour Market).
+During this period, they are assimilated to unemployed people and granted the same exemption code.

-For the next period, in some regions such as Lazio, Veneto and Toscana,12 asylum seekers are no longer exempted from the sanitary ticket because they are considered inactive and not unemployed.
-In other regions such as Piemonte and Lombardia, the exemption is extended until asylum seekers do not actually find a job.
-In order to maintain the ticket exemption, asylum seekers need to register in the registry of the job centres (“centri per l’impiego”) attesting their unemployment.
+For the next period, in some regions asylum seekers are no longer exempted from the sanitary ticket because they are considered inactive instead of unemployed.
+In other regions such as Piedmont and Lombardy, the exemption is extended until asylum seekers manage to access the labour market.
+In order to maintain the ticket exemption, asylum seekers need to register in the registry of the job centres (centri per l’impiego) attesting their unemployment.